-5.12 RPSOs and SSPs should engage with the Bank early to confirm whether a proposed change falls within the scope of criticality, if so, to discuss the information that the Bank will require in each case.
-The Bank expects information to be submitted sufficiently in advance of concluding any relevant contractual arrangement with the third party to allow time for the Bank to review RPSO's or SSPs' proposal in principle, and to:
+5.12 RPSOs and SSPs should engage with the Bank early to confirm whether a proposed change falls within the scope of materiality criticality, and if so, to discuss the information that the Bank will require in each case.
+The Bank expects information to be submitted sufficiently in advance of concluding any relevant contractual arrangement with the third party to allow time for the Bank to review the RPSO's or SSPs' proposal in principle, and for the RPSO or SPP to:

-- provide additional information if requested to do so; - in the case of RPSO's or SSP's planned outsourcing arrangement, to implement follow-up action if appropriate, which may involve:

-- enhancing its due diligence, governance, or risk management, and delaying entering into the agreement until it does so; or - reviewing the written agreement to ensure it complies with their regulatory obligations and risk management expectations (see Chapter 6).
+- provide additional information if requested to do so; and - in the case of a planned outsourcing arrangement, to implement follow-up action if appropriate, which may involve: - enhancing its due diligence, governance, or risk management, and delaying entering into the agreement until it does so; or - reviewing the written agreement to ensure it complies with its regulatory obligations and risk management expectations (see Chapter 6).
 In some circumstances, it might be appropriate to notify the Bank sufficiently in advance before a final provider has been selected.
-An example of this is where a RPSO is planning a major migration programme and is still in the process of selecting a provider from a shortlist; - in the case where a RPSO has an existing outsourcing agreement with an SSP, to coordinate with the SSP to ensure that risks arising from interdependencies between all parties are understood and managed; and - in the case of participants' outsourcing arrangements, to implement follow-up actions, if appropriate, which may include: - enhancing its scheme rules; - setting out expectations that participants must meet to manage associated risks arising from their outsourcing arrangement; and - requiring participants to provide assurance of the resiliency of the solution outsourced to third parties e.g. testing.
+An example of this is where a RPSO is planning a major migration programme and is still in the process of selecting a provider from a shortlist; - in the case where a RPSO has an existing outsourcing agreement with an SSP, to coordinate with the SSP to ensure that risks arising from interdependencies between all parties are understood and managed; and - in the case of participants' outsourcing arrangements, to implement follow-up actions, if appropriate, which may include: - enhancing its scheme rules; - setting out expectations that participants must meet to manage associated risks arising from their outsourcing arrangement; and - requiring participants to provide assurance of the resiliency of the solution outsourced to third parties eg testing.

-Due Diligence
+Due diligence

-5.13 The Bank expects RPSOs and SSPs to conduct appropriate due diligence on the potential thirdparty before entering into an outsourcing or third party arrangement, and to identify a suitable alternative or back-up provider(s) where available.
-Where relevant, RPSOs and SSPs should consider appropriate business continuity, contingency planning, and disaster recovery arrangements to ensure third parties can recover their support for the relevant important business service within their impact tolerances in the event of extreme but plausible disruption (see chapter 10).
+5.13 The Bank expects RPSOs and SSPs to conduct appropriate due diligence on potential third parties before entering into an outsourcing or third-party arrangement, and to identify a suitable alternative or back-up provider(s) where available.
+Where relevant, RPSOs and SSPs should consider appropriate business continuity, contingency planning, and disaster recovery arrangements to ensure third parties can recover their support for the relevant important business service within their impact tolerances in the event of extreme but plausible disruption (see Chapter 10).
+RPSOs' and SSPs' due diligence should consider conflicts of interest in conformity with their conflicts of interest policy (see Paragraph 4.15).